 Your legal responsibilities as an employer begin on the day your first employee starts work.
 You will need to ensure all eligible employees are auto-enrolled onto your workplace pension.

 If you want to align your staging date with other key dates in the financial calendar, like when you file your tax return or at the start of the tax year, contact The Pension Regulator.

-Your staging date will be determined by the first date you pay an employee through a PAYE scheme, as shown in this table:
+Your staging date will be determined by the first date you pay an employee through a PAYE scheme.

-If you only employ workers through personal service contracts, and do not pay them through a PAYE scheme, your staging date will be 1st April 2017.
+If you only employ workers through personal service contracts and do not pay them through a PAYE scheme, your staging date will be 1st April 2017.
 You can find out more from the Pensions Regulator.

 Go to The Pension Regulator website and enter:

-Your PAYE reference (it can be found on your P6, P9 coding notice or P30BC white payslip booklet).
+Your PAYE reference (this is on your P6, P9 coding notice or P30BC white payslip booklet).

-Your 'letter code' which is a 10-digit code found on your auto enrolment letter (if you do not have this, use this link to find out your letter code).
+Your 'letter code' is a 10-digit code found on your auto-enrolment letter (if you do not have this, you can use this link to find out your letter code).
 You will then be given your staging date online.

-There is a wide range of workplace pension schemes available, but not all of them will accept auto enrolment for employees.
+There is a wide range of workplace pension schemes available, but not all will accept auto-enrolment for employees.

 Read our guide for more information on preparing your workplace pension.